Blog

 Specifically, how do we measure a company’s value?

-This is where it really helps to have a powerful fundamental analysis platform like WallStreetZen (and its Zen Score)
+This is where it really helps to have a powerful fundamental analysis platform like WallStreetZen (and its Zen Ratings)

-While each investor’s exact process is unique, there are multiple overlapping categories that nearly every investor uses:
+While each investor’s exact process is unique, there are multiple overlapping categories that can help you identify the highest-potential stocks:

 Relative Valuation Metrics